-In The Netherlands your General Practitioner (huisarts) should always be your initial contact for all medical matters.
-The General Practitioner (GP) is key in the world of health care, treating patients for basic non-surgical problems and providing consultations for most of your general health questions.
-The GP also serves as your link to most other services such as hospitalisation, specialists, midwifery, physiotherapy, etc. If necessary, the GP can refer you to a medical specialist at short notice.
-The GP keeps your medical record up to date and prescribes your medication.
+The GP is also your link to most other services such as hospitalisation, specialists, midwifery etc. If necessary, the GP will refer you to a medical specialist at short notice.
+The GP keeps your medical records up to date and prescribes your medication.

 Visiting your GP

 In case of illness as well as for general consultations on less urgent matters, first phone your GP.
-A trained medical assistant will answer your call and note your complaints in order to properly schedule your appointment.
+A trained medical assistant will answer your call and note your complaints to schedule your appointment properly.

 There are two options to get the vaccination costs covered: